kWAYTV/chatgpt-discord-bot/README.md

 ```bash
 pip install -r requirements.txt
 ```
-3. Create and fill a `.env` file in the project directory.
+3. Create and fill a `.env` file within the project directory.
 See the [Configuration](#configuration) section below for more details.
 4. Continue the installation by following the [Running the bot](#running-the-bot) section below.

 ### Docker